-overcome the deficiency of the weir/orifice and Denil-type designs in operating under a wide range of stream flows without the use of attendants or automatic controls to adjust for the fluctuations in water levels.
+Figure 5-10 depicts a typical vertical slot baffle which was developed to overcome the deficiency of the weir/orifice and Denil-type designs in operating under a wide range of stream flows without the use of attendants or automatic controls to adjust for the fluctuations in water levels.

 It wasn't determined just when or where the first vertical slot fishway was used.
 However, there is considerable information dating back to the 1940's that describes the use of vertical slot baffles used in fishways at Hell's Gate and at Farewell Canyon in British Columbia as well as sites in the lower 48 states.
 From all of the information read, the vertical slot design works well at sites with highly variable stream flows.
 Clay's Design of Fishways and Other Fish Facilities states that the vertical slot fishways at Hell's Gate have operated successfully over periods during which the range in water levels has been as much as 45 ft.
 Furthermore, the vertical slot is probably the most efficient design in transporting sediment through the fishway.
 Both of these later characteristics of the vertical slot make it a promising design for use at Devil Canyon.

-In reviewing all of the enhancement techniques discussed in sections 5.2.1 through 5.2.3, the study team came to the conclusion that only the vertical slot fishway would be efficient in passing salmon through the Devil Canyon area (Table 5-9 and Figure 5-11).
-In the case of the barriers at Anan Creek (Plate 5-12) and at Russian River, the permanent solution used was the installation of vertical slot baffles in 8 foot diameter tunnels circumventing the velocity barriers.
-The Anan Creek fishway (110 lineal ft of tunnel plus 35 lineal ft of open trench) was constructed in 1977 at a cost (contractor payment only-not total project costs) of \$212,000.
-The Russian River fishway (280 lineal ft of tunnel plus 50 lineal ft of open trench) was constructed in 1978/79 at a
+In reviewing all of the enhancement techniques discussed in sections 5.2.1 through 5.2.3, the study team came to the conclusion that only the vertical slot fishway would be efficient in passing salmon through the Devil Canyon area (Table 5-5 and Figure 5-11).
+In the case of the barriers at Anan Creek (Plate 5-12) and at Russian River, the permanent solution was the installation of vertical slot baffles in 8 ft diameter tunnels circumventing the velocity barriers.
+The Anan Creek fishway (110 lineal ft of tunnel plus 35 lineal ft of open trench) was constructed in 1977 at a cost (contractor payment only - not total project costs) of \$212,000.
+The Russian River fishway (280 lineal ft of tunnel plus 50 lineal ft of open trench) was constructed in 1978/79 at a cost (contractor payment only - not total project cost) of \$727,000.
+Both fishways are functioning well and it is believed that fishways of similar design would be suitable for use at Devil Canyon.